Writing Our Own Future

 Ellie and Isa exchange quick glances.
 "We'll go ahead and leave so you two can talk," Ellessia says and stands with Darcien.

 "Thanks, Ellie," Isa smiles.
 "You can leave Leo in his car seat, he'll be fine.
 It's this one who likes the attention," she smiles at her daughter who is still in her arms.
 Her baby girl is pointing toward me, trying to get out of her grasps.
-"It looks like she wants you to hold her."
+"It looks like she wants you to hold her.
+Is that okay?"

-"Yeah…they tend to grow on you after a while," she jokes with a smile.
+"Yeah…they tend to grow on you after a while," she smiles.

-"You still haven't told me about their father…"
+"You still haven't told me who their father is."

-She slightly frowns and is hesitant to answer.
+She slightly frowns and hesitates to answer.
 "Well, he's stubborn for one thing," she rolls her eyes.
 "But, he's sweet and very caring.
-Tall and handsome," she lets out a quiet chuckle.
+Tall and handsome."
+Isa lets out a quiet chuckle.
 That is when I inwardly roll my eyes.
 It is details like that I do not need to know.
 "But…very busy.
 The children hardly know him but I guess that's my fault."